emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the first and the second 16 octets of EAP-MSCHAPv2 MSK are swapped when it is used as the IMSK for TEAP.
+The difference between EAP-MSCHAPv2 and EAP-FAST-MSCHAPv2 is that the first and the second 16 octets of EAP-MSCHAPv2 MSK are swapped when it is used as the Inner Method Session Keys (IMSK) for TEAP.

 ### Protected Termination and Acknowledged Result Indication {#protected-termination}